jonhicks123/sql-challenge/README.md

 ## Background

-Act as if you have just been hired as a new data engineer at a company called Pewlett Hackard.
+This challenge allows me to showcase some of my knowledge in SQL by having me act as a newly hired data engineer at Pewlett Hackard.
 The first major task is a research project on employees of the corporation from the 1980s and 1990s.
 The data of all the employees from that period are in six CSV files.
-Design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-This task is essentially composed of data engineering and data analysis.
+I designed the tables to hold data in the CSVs and then import the CSVs into a SQL database before answering questions about the data.
+This task is essentially composed of both data engineering and data analysis.

 ### The Process
-#### Data Modeling
+#### Data Modeling / Data Engineering

 Inspect the six CSV files and sketch out an ERD of the tables.
-I used http://www.quickdatabasediagrams.com to construct my ERD diagram, which is located in the EmployeeSQL folder as a .png file.
+** I used http://www.quickdatabasediagrams.com to construct my ERD diagram, which is located in the EmployeeSQL folder as a .png file.

-#### Data Engineering

 Create a table schema for each of the six CSV files.
 Specify data types, primary keys, foreign keys, and any other constraints.